Marian Turwid: Interwar period

-In 1931, he published a book of drawings Szkice portretowe (Portrait Sketches) and a portrait of General Józef Haller, which was his diploma work crowning his studies at the Krakow Academy of Fine Arts.
+In 1931, he published a book of drawings Szkice portretowe (Portrait Sketches) and a portrait of General Józef Haller, which was his diploma work crowning his studies at the Kraków Academy of Fine Arts.
 In 1932, a volume of poetry was published, Dni Wielkiej Doliny (The Days of the Great Valley).
 Some of his poems found their way up into national anthologies, such as Morze w poezji polskiej (Sea in Polish Poetry) in 1937 or Antologia 120-u (120th Anthology) in 1939 and 1947.
 Turwid also wrote articles about culture and literature for several daily newspapers: Kurier Poznański, Dziennik Bydgoski, Gazeta Bydgoska, and Przegląd Bydgoski.
 From time to time, he contributed to the Poznań cultural monthly Tęcza (Rainbow magazine) and the Kashubian Gryf (Griffin).
 He made various artistic trips to hone his painting skills: Paris (1936), Vienna, Berlin and Budapest.
 In 1936, Marian Turwid joined the Grupa Plastków Bydgoskich, gathering local artists like graphic designer Stanisław Brzęczkowski, painter Władysław Frydrych and sculptor Teodor Gajewski.

 The main topic of his works was aiming at the issue of tradition versus present day in the Wielkopolska-Pomeranian region.
 Many poems were devoted to Bydgoszcz and his symbols: The Archer, the old granaries, Mill Island, the Cathedral, the Bydgoszcz Venice (pl).
 These places and figures released in him the need for a personal tie with the city's architecture, its nature and its inhabitants.
 His identity reflects the 1930s local mood towards organizing an environmental culture in Bydgoszcz, open to national literary trends.